mozilla/cargo-vet/book/src/algorithm.md

 The heart of `vet` is the "[resolver](https://github.com/mozilla/cargo-vet/blob/main/src/resolver.rs)" which takes in your build graph and your supply_chain dir, and determines whether `vet check` should pass.

 If `check` fails, it tries to determine the reason for that failure (which as we'll see is a non-trivial question).
-If you request a `suggest` it will then try to suggest "good" audits that will definitely satisfy `check` (which is again, non-trivial).
+If you request a `suggest` it will then try to suggest "good" audits that will definitely satisfy `check` (which is again non-trivial).

 These results are a basic building block that most other commands will defer to: